FredrickHZO/cubescape/README.md

 - ~~Lives system~~
 - End game when there are no more lives available

-Collision detection can use a lot of more love, but it's somewhat working (kinda), it's not perfect by any means, but _for now_ it will do.
+Collision detection can use **a lot** more love, but it's somewhat working (kinda), it's a little bit broken, but _for now_ it will do.

 <img src="https://github.com/FredrickHZO/cubescape/blob/main/screenshots/cubescape-0.png"  width="600" height="300">